-Over the last decade, there has been a gradual decrease in the interaction between Israeli and Palestinian societies, alongside a continued stalemate in official negotiations.
+Over the last decade, alongside a continued stalemate in official negotiations, there has been a gradual decrease in interaction between Israeli and Palestinian societies.
 The lack of public awareness about the other side feeds a cycle of misconceptions, in which neither side trusts or understands the other.
-Each side finds it as a taboo to acknowledge the other’s needs, and any partnership is perceived as futile or meaningless.
-Furthermore, lessons from other conflicts from across the world seem irrelevant, while every side is trapped by its own national narrative.
-As a result, this public ignorance is utilized by extremists to demonize the other side and thus it makes it less likely for policymakers to pay the price of engaging in developing a fruitful peace process.
-If this division and misinformation will continue, the minimal contact between the Israeli and Palestinian publics together with their growing ignorance of the other side ensure the continuation of repeating rounds of violence.
+Each side finds it a taboo to acknowledge the other’s needs, and any partnership is perceived as futile or meaningless.
+Furthermore, lessons from other conflicts from across the world seem irrelevant while every side is trapped by its own national narrative.
+As a result, this public ignorance is utilized by extremists to demonize the other side and raise the political price for policymakers to engage in developing a fruitful peace process.
+If this division and misinformation continues, the minimal contact between the Israeli and Palestinian publics together with their growing ignorance of the other side ensure the continuation of repeated rounds of violence.

-Open forums are one of the main motors for dealing with this situation.
-They involve both Israelis and Palestinians in an active process to identify new points of view and encourage them to examine their reality in a broader context, instead of laying blame for the conflict on the other side.
-In light of the violent escalation and the rise of extremists in both sides, it is of utmost importance to create a foundation of public knowledge through which members of the public can educate themselves about the conflict and the reasons for the violence.
-For decreasing the violence, both public debates must be cognizant of the reality and aware of other lessons from across the world, as well as the priorities of the other side, so as to willingly and fairly offer solutions for answering the needs.
+Open forums are one of the main tools for dealing with this situation.
+They involve both Israelis and Palestinians in an active process to identify new points of view and encourage them to examine their reality in a broader context instead of laying blame for the conflict squarely and solely on the other side.
+In light of the escalation of violence and the rise of extremism in both sides, it is of utmost importance to create a foundation of public knowledge through which members of the public can educate themselves about the conflict and the reasons for the violence.
+For decreasing the violence, both communities must be cognizant of the reality and aware of lessons from across the world, as well as the priorities of the other side, so as to willingly and fairly offer viable solutions.

-On June 1st, IPCRI launched its new series of forums, focusing on the various dimensions of the conflict.
-In the inaugural event, titled "Saving Gaza - What are the future prospects for Gaza?", over 50 participants from various embassies and local organizations gathered to listen to Dr. Steen Lau Jorgensen, Country Director, West Bank and Gaza, World Bank; Dr. Shaddad Attili, Former Palestinian Minister of Water; Audrey Adams, the Team Leader at the Office of the Quartet; and Dr. Kobi Michael from the Institute for National Security Studies.
+On June 1st, 2016, IPCRI launched its new series of forums, focusing on the various dimensions of the conflict.
+In the inaugural event, titled "Saving Gaza - What are the future prospects for Gaza?", over 50 participants from various embassies and local organizations gathered to listen to Dr. Steen Lau Jorgensen - Country Director of the West Bank and Gaza at the World Bank, Dr. Shaddad Attili - Former Palestinian Minister of Water, Audrey Adams - Team Leader at the Office of the Quartet, and Dr. Kobi Michael from the Institute for National Security Studies.
 The discussion focused on central concerns regarding the future of Gaza and identified potential opportunities for international partnerships.

-In September 2016, IPCRI hosted a fruitful discussion on the "The 3rd IPCRI Forum on the Current Role of Women In the Peace Process".
-With opening remarks from MK Ksenia Svetlova, Nivine Sandouka - Co Director at IPCRI and Expert in Gender Mainstreaming, Netta Loevy- Coordinator at Itach Maaki and Alexandra Rydmark from the Embassy of Sweden the 3rd forum focused on UNSCR 1325 and the role of women in the peace process.
+In September 2016, IPCRI hosted "The 3rd IPCRI Forum on the Current Role of Women In the Peace Process."
+With opening remarks from MK Ksenia Svetlova, Nivine Sandouka - Co Director at IPCRI and Expert in Gender Mainstreaming, Netta Loevy- Coordinator at Itach Maaki, and Alexandra Rydmark from the Embassy of Sweden.
+This forum focused on UNSCR 1325 and the role of women in the peace process.

-In February 2017, IPCRI held a forum on Jewish Radicalism entitled "Violence, Revenge and Redemption".
+In February 2017, IPCRI held a forum on Jewish Radicalism entitled "Violence, Revenge and Redemption."
 The discussion was moderated by Natan Odenheimer, a journalist and Mandel Scholar at Hebrew University.
-It took place thanks to the participation of Tehila Frideman-Nachalom, Pnina Pfeuffer and Perle Nicole, as well as to the questions of the public.
+It took place thanks to the participation of Tehila Frideman-Nachalom, Pnina Pfeuffer and Perle Nicole, as well as to the attending public, who asked stimulating questions.

-Most recently, IPCRI hosted a successful forum about the opportunities and challenges of Palestinian high-tech and startups scene, with the participation of Zika Abzuk, Montaser Amro, Jesse Divon and Sari Taha.
-Their enlightening presentations of their own experience in enhancing Palestinian economy were followed by a productive discussion with the audience as well as with productive encounters between prominent Israeli and Palestinian actors of the High-Tech sector.
+Most recently, IPCRI hosted a successful forum on the opportunities and challenges of the Palestinian high-tech and startups scene, with the participation of Zika Abzuk, Montaser Amro, Jesse Divon and Sari Taha.
+Their enlightening presentations on their own experience in enhancing the Palestinian technical economy were followed by a discussion with the audience as well as with productive encounters between prominent Israeli and Palestinian actors of the High-Tech sector.